 Way Down In Kentucky

 box guitar and other homemade instruments of the past.
-The majority or these photos
+The majority or these photos were found on

 Some are used for research under "Fair Law," i.e Goggle search; copyright holder unknown.

-In the spirit of preserving and continuing history, I do want others to use them as long as they
+In the spirit of preserving and continuing history, I do want others to use them.
+If you are writing a

 please take them and share them.

-these photos here and you can use them.
-I encourage you to share them with
+these photos here and you can use them freely.
+I encourage you to share them with everyone, take

-Some of this stuff is available to see in person at the National Cigar Box Guitar Museum with
+Most of this stuff is available to see in person at the National Cigar Box Guitar Museum with Shane

-If you would like to use them in any other way, contact me, firstname.lastname@example.org
+If you would like to use them in any other way or want more info, contact me, firstname.lastname@example.org